Joe Volpe

 Giuseppe "Joe" Volpe PC (born September 21, 1947) is a Canadian politician.
 He represented the Ontario riding of Eglinton-Lawrence as a member of the Liberal Party in the House of Commons of Canada from 1988 until 2011, when he lost his seat to Conservative candidate Joe Oliver.
 Volpe held two senior positions in Prime Minister Paul Martin's Cabinet from 2003 to 2006, and served as transportation critic when his party became the Official Opposition.
 In 2006, he ran unsuccessfully for the Liberal Party leadership.

 Background

-Volpe was born in Monteleone, Apulia, in southern Italy, and migrated to Canada with his family in 1955.
+Volpe was born in Monteleone di Puglia, in southern Italy, and migrated to Canada with his family in 1955.
 As a teacher, he taught in Stoney Creek from 1971 to 1974, headed the history department of a secondary school in Etobicoke from 1974 to 1979, and was head of multicultural studies in a college in Weston, Ontario between 1979 and 1982.
 He worked as a mortgage development officer in 1982–83, and was vice-principal of the James Cardinal McGuigan Catholic High School (which he helped found) between 1983 and 1988.

 He is married to Mirella and they have four children.